Chevrotain/chevrotain/packages/website/docs/guide/performance.md

 These optimizations can provide anywhere from a **30% boost** for small lexers to **several multiples** improvement in large Lexers with many TokenTypes.

-To apply this optimization the first possible charCodes for **every** TokenType must be identified.
+To apply this optimization, the first possible charCodes for **every** TokenType must be identified.
 Sometimes a TokenType's first charCodes cannot be automatically identified.
-In that case the lexer will **silently** revert to using the unoptimized algorithms.
+In that case, the lexer will **silently** revert to using the unoptimized algorithms.

 If the TokenType's first charCodes cannot be automatically identified, you can set the [`start_chars_hint`](https://chevrotain.io/documentation/11_1_1/interfaces/ITokenConfig.html#start_chars_hint) property when calling `createToken()`.
 If you define a custom [pattern](https://chevrotain.io/documentation/11_1_1/interfaces/ITokenConfig.html#pattern) for your token, then you should set `start_chars_hint` manually for optimal performance.

-It is possible to configure the Lexer **throw** an error in case the optimizations cannot be enabled by turning on the "ensureOptimizations" flag:
+It is possible to configure the Lexer to **throw** an error in case the optimizations cannot be enabled by turning on the "ensureOptimizations" flag: